Itching Behind Ears – Causes, Rash & When It May Be Eczema

 What is Eczema Behind Ears?

-Eczema behind ears, like other forms of eczema, is a condition where the skin becomes inflamed,itchy, and irritated.
+Eczema behind the ears is a condition where the skin becomes inflamed, itchy, and irritated.
 It often presents as red, flaky patches that can crack and ooze in severe cases.
 The affected area may feel itchy and irritated, making it hard to resist scratching, which can lead to further skin damage.

 Common triggers of eczema behind ears include allergens, irritants, weather changes, or even certain soaps and shampoos.
 These external factors, combined with internal causes such as stress or a family history of eczema, can lead to flare-ups.